haddocking/prodigy-lig/README.md

 #### Verbosity

-If you specify the `-v` flag (`--verbose`), in addition to the DG values / scores, the output will include the contact counts and if defined electrostatics as well.
+If you specify the `-v` flag (`--verbose`), in addition to the DG values / scores, the output will include the contact counts and, if defined, electrostatics as well.
 Once again using the same example as above.

 ```